 Contact usIf you do not use the simplified method, you’ll need to work out the total cost of running the vehicle (including insurance, fuel, tax, and maintenance), and then claim a percentage based on the proportion of miles driven for business.

-Calculate your business mileage and compare it to any reimbursement from your employer.
+For employees, the process is slightly different.
+You need to calculate your business mileage and compare it with any reimbursement from your employer.

 Example: